 - a) Are you a member of any industry association (either governmental or non-governmental)?
 If so, for each association provide details including: - i.
-The name of the association.

-Response: The name of the association is China Chamber of Commerce for Import and Export of Machinery and Electronic Products.

-ii.
-When your business joined the association.
+The name of the association. - ii.
+When your business joined the association. - iii.
+Whether there are any membership fees. - iv.
+The purpose of the association. - v.
+The benefits of the association. - vi.
+Any restrictions or conditions placed on your business by being a member of the association. - vii.
+Any other on-going requirements for the association.